 Provided that no action taken by the leadership council will contradict or conflict with any article of this constitution.

 The leadership council will elect one member to serve as its speaker.
 The council speaker will draft student government laws and resolves in conjunction with the president.
-The council speaker may attend cabinet meetings, although their only vote will be in the leadership council.
+The council speaker will attend board meetings, and be a voting member of the officer team.
+Their vote and feedback is considered representative of the leadership council.

-The council speaker will serve at the discretion of the leadership council.
+The council speaker will serve and be elected at the discretion of the leadership council.
+The speaker may not be a Student Government or Student Senate officer.

-The advisor may remove and replace a council member if they repeatedly behave disruptively in leadership council meetings, do not attend three leadership council meetings in a row or commit a level four violation as defined by the student handbook.
+The advisor may remove and replace a council member if they repeatedly behave disruptively in leadership council meetings, do not attend leadership council meetings, or commit a level four violation as defined by the student handbook.
+Each incident will be dealt with on a case by case basis with the oversight of the Student Government board.

-The advisor will consult the president before removing members of the council, although the president may not override his decision.
+The advisor will consult the president before removing members of the council, although the president may not override their decision.

 The advisor may not remove and replace a cabinet member.